 Can I wear leggings to a job interview?

-Generally, no — unless you are interviewing at a company with an explicitly casual dress code (certain tech startups, fitness brands, or creative agencies may be exceptions).
-For most interviews, it's safer to wear traditional trousers or a skirt and then adopt leggings into your work wardrobe once you understand the culture.
+Generally no, unless you are interviewing at a company with an explicitly casual dress code.
+Certain tech startups, fitness brands and creative agencies may be exceptions.
+For most interviews it is safer to wear traditional trousers or a skirt, then adopt leggings into your work wardrobe once you understand the culture.

 What length top should I wear with leggings at work?

-Long enough to cover your entire seat — at minimum to the lower hip.
-A rule of thumb: if you can touch the hemline of your top while standing, it's probably borderline; if you can sit, stand, and bend without revealing any legging waistband, you're in safe territory.
-Tunics, longline blazers, shirt-dresses worn open, and oversized sweaters all work well.
+Long enough to cover your entire seat, at minimum to the lower hip.
+A rule of thumb: if you can sit, stand and bend without revealing any legging waistband, you are in safe territory.
+Tunics, longline blazers, shirt-dresses worn open and oversized sweaters all work well.

 Are printed leggings appropriate for the workplace?

-In a casual or business-casual office, subtle prints can work — houndstooth effect, tonal textures, or a muted stripe.
-Bold graphic prints, florals, and animal prints are better reserved for non-work days or very relaxed office cultures.
-When in doubt, go solid: black leggings go with everything and read as professional in virtually any setting.
+In a casual or business casual office, subtle prints can work: a houndstooth effect, tonal textures or a muted stripe.
+Bold graphic prints, florals and animal prints are better reserved for non-work days or very relaxed office cultures.
+When in doubt, go solid.

 The Bottom Line